History of Antarctica in Timeline

 In 1998, the Protocol on Environmental Protection to the Antarctic Treaty came into effect, restricting the exploitation of Antarctic resources, including minerals.

-In 2004, the Russian Orthodox Holy Trinity Church opened at the Bellingshausen Station on King George Island; it is staffed year-round by rotated priests.
+In 2004, the Russian Orthodox Holy Trinity Church at the Bellingshausen Station on King George Island opened.
+The church is staffed year-round by one or two priests, who are rotated every year.

-In September 2006, the ozone hole over Antarctica reached its largest extent, covering almost the entire continent.
+In September 2006, the Antarctic 'ozone hole' reached its largest recorded size, covering almost the entire continent.

 In 2011, Australian classical harpist Alice Giles became the first professional musician to perform in Antarctica.

-In 2012, the British Foreign & Commonwealth Office designated a previously unnamed area Queen Elizabeth Land in tribute to Queen Elizabeth II's Diamond Jubilee, leading to a protest from the Argentine government.
+In 2012, the Argentine government protested after the British Foreign & Commonwealth Office designated a previously unnamed area Queen Elizabeth Land in tribute to Queen Elizabeth II's Diamond Jubilee.

 Loading Video...